 The highest annual salary for pharmacists is in the United States, where the median annual wage in 2015 was $121,500.
 Other countries with competitive salaries include Switzerland ($83,600), Canada ($80,300), United Kingdom ($55,000), and Germany ($44, 800).

 The employment range for pharmacists is projected to grow by 3% in the next decade, which is lower than the average for all occupations.
 Interestingly, the patient demand for prescriptions is predicted to increase beyond this figure, suggesting that the types of pharmaceutical services offered will need to adjust accordingly to meet the demand.

 The following skills are very important for a pharmacist to possess:

-- Managerial skills to progress in one’s career, to manage a pharmacy inventory, and oversee staff such as pharmacy technicians
+- Managerial skills to progress in one’s career, manage a pharmacy inventory, and oversee staff, such as pharmacy technicians.

 - Detail-oriented nature to accurately fill prescriptions and use technical information to make decisions that are adjusted to each individual patient’s well-being.